Edward Bennett Williams: Death

 Williams died at Georgetown University Hospital on August 13, 1988, after a 12-year battle with colon cancer.
 He was buried in St. Gabriel Cemetery in Potomac, Maryland.
-His funeral was attended by most of Washington's power elite, including then U.S. vice president George H. W. Bush, Supreme Court Justice Thurgood Marshall, baseball legend Joe DiMaggio, boxing champion Sugar Ray Leonard, NFL commissioner Pete Rozelle, Eunice Kennedy and Sargent Shriver, and Michael Milken (of the famous 1980s junk-bond scandal).
-The Edward Bennett Williams Law Library at Georgetown University Law Center is named in his honor.
-The senior apartments residence hall at the College of the Holy Cross is also named in his honor.
+His funeral was attended by most of Washington's power elite, including then-U.S. vice president George H. W. Bush, Supreme Court Justice Thurgood Marshall, baseball legend Joe DiMaggio, boxing champion Sugar Ray Leonard, NFL commissioner Pete Rozelle, Eunice Kennedy and Sargent Shriver, and Michael Milken (of the famous 1980s junk-bond scandal).
+The Edward Bennett Williams Law Library at the Georgetown University Law Center is named in his honor.
+The senior apartments residence hall at the College of the Holy Cross is also named after him.